404 by Province

 DND 404 Equivalency Programs

-A partnership between the Canadian Armed Forces and the Provincial/ Territory Ministries of Transportation
+A partnership between the Canadian Armed Forces and the Provincial/ Territory Ministries of Transportation.

 Helmets to Hardhats wants to make it easier for Veterans to transition into the civilian workforce by engaging with all levels of government to accredit the DND 404 driver’s licence for their commercial class equivalents.
 By working with Canada’s Buildings Trades Unions and J4 Transport, when successful, this initiative will allow eligible Veterans to obtain immediate employment in the commercial trucking industry without additional training or testing.